An Optimal Control Framework for Online Job Scheduling with General Cost Functions: An Optimal Control Formulation for the Offline GFCS Problem with Identical Release Times

 Moreover, because of the second primal constraints in \eqref{eq:H_primal_single machine}, we note that at any time, the control vector $\boldsymbol{x}(t)$ must belong to the simplex $\mathcal{X}:=\{u\in[0,1]^k: \sum_{i=1}^ku_j=1\}$.
 Thus, an equivalent optimal control formulation for \eqref{eq:H_primal_single machine} with identical release times $r_n$ and initial state $\boldsymbol{v}(r_n)$ is given by

 where, as before, $g_j(t)$ refers to the original cost function scaled by $\frac{1}{v_j}$.
 Note that for any $t$, the loss function $\sum_jg_j(t)x_j(t)$ is nonnegative.
 As $g_j(t)$s can only increase over time, any optimal control $\boldsymbol{x}^o(t)$ must finish the jobs in the finite time interval $[r_n, t_1], \ t_1:=r_n+\sum_jv_j(r_n)$.
-Thus, without loss of generality, we can replace the upper limit in the integral with $t_1$, which gives us the following equivalent optimal control problem:
+Thus, without loss of generality, we can replace the upper limit in the integral with $t_1$, which gives us the following optimal control formulation for GFCS$(r_n)$:

 It is worth noting that we do not need to add nonnegativity constraints $\boldsymbol{v}(t)\ge 0$ to \eqref{eq:optimal_control}, as they implicitly follow from the terminal condition.
 The reason is that if $v_j(t)< 0$ for some $j$ and $t\leq t_1$, then, as $x_j(t)\ge 0$, the state can only decrease further and remains negative forever, violating the terminal condition $\boldsymbol{v}(t_1)=0$.
 Therefore, specifying that $\boldsymbol{v}(t_1)=0$ already implies that $\boldsymbol{v}(t)\ge 0, \forall t$.